fgladisch/unity-grid-generator/README.md

 Unity Grid Generator
 ====================

-A simple C#-Unity-Script, that computes a grid for tile-based 2D-Games.
+A simple Unity script, that computes a grid for tile-based 2D-Games.

 ## Usage